8 Common Questions Answered About the UKCA Mark

 - Toy safety

-There are also some products that are covered by the UKCA marking but have some special rules.
+Some products are covered by the UKCA marking but have some special rules.
 These include:

 - construction products